Salade de Tomates et Fromage

-We traveled to France for our April Progressive Eats’ dinner party and this simple Salade de Tomates et Fromage was my contribution.
+This simple Salade de Tomates et Fromage or Tomato Fresh Mozzarella Salad was my contribution to our French themed dinner party.
 Composed of perfectly ripe tomatoes, buffalo mozzarella, basil and a balsamic vinaigrette, I took a cue from the French and used top notch ingredients which is imperative for the most delicious results.

 Join us for the Flavors of France!